Improved precision scaling for simulating coupled quantum-classical dynamics: Details on estimating the free energy

 Similar to the spectral gap argument used in the proof of Theorem \ref{thm:complexity_liouvillian}, we only need to provide a lower bound $\widetilde{\gamma}$ on the spectral gap of the electronic Hamiltonian over those phase space grid points that are associated with a nonzero amplitude at some point during the simulation.
+Likewise, we only need a lower bound $\widetilde{\delta}$ on the overlap of the initial electronic state with the true electronic ground state over phase space grid points that are visited at some point during the simulation.
 The reason for this is that any simulation errors that occur on grid points which are associated with zero amplitude throughout the simulation do not contribute to the error of the final estimate.
-This means that Problem \ref{prob:free_energy} can be solved using only $O \lb \frac{1}{\widetilde{\gamma}} \rb$ rather than $O \lb \frac{1}{\gamma} \rb$ Toffoli gates.
+This means that Problem \ref{prob:free_energy} can be solved using only $O \lb \frac{1}{\widetilde{\gamma} \widetilde{\delta}} \rb$ rather than $O \lb \frac{1}{\gamma \delta} \rb$ Toffoli gates.

 Combining the previous results, we find that the overall Toffoli complexity associated with estimating $\mathcal{F}$ is in

 which can be simplified as follows: